tantaman/tantaman.github.io/_posts/2021-12-23-Deeply-Nested-Updates-React.markdown

 All is well and good until we want to update our application's state.

 If `appState` is immutable, an update to a deeply nested property like `blockState` will cause a re-render cycle across our entire app.
-Now would be a good time to watch that [Svelte video](https://svelte.dev/blog/svelte-3-rethinking-reactivit).
+Now would be a good time to watch that [Svelte video](https://www.youtube.com/watch?v=AdNJ3fydeao) for another perspective on the same problem.

 `App` will get a re-render event due to it receiving a new reference.
 The `App` render method will visit `Header` which re-renders. `Header` re-renders since its child `StylingButtons` re-redners. `StylingButtons` re-renders since its child of `ParagraphStyle` re-renders. `ParagraphStyle` re-renders since its children of `BlockOptions` changes.
 Similar pattern goes for `SlideEditor` and `MarkdownEditor`.